 - 1. Enter a username.

 - 2. Enter a password.
-See Secure passwords on page 4.
+See Secure passwords on page 3.

 - 3. Re-enter the password.

-- 4. Accept the license agreement.

-- 5. Click Add account.
+- 4. Click Add user.

 The device has no default account.
 If you lose the password for your administrator account, you must reset the device.
-See Reset to factory default settings on page 62.
+See Reset to factory default settings on page 63.